OpenSecuritySummit/oss2018/content/faq/I-need-help.md

 layout      : FAQ
 ---

-We would be glad to help you during the Summit, but also before its start.\
+We would be glad to help you during the Summit, but also before it starts.\
-Please find the frequently asked questions on this page about `how` and `where` you can find help during and before the Summit start.
+Please find the frequently asked questions on this page on `how` and `where` you can find help during and before the Summit starts.

 ### How to find help?